OPUS DEI - CRITICISM #2

 LUKE

 --Wasting your time in my opinion.
-You won`t get any official reply, and high level intellectuals will stop reading you on the third time they see the word "fascism", considering this childish.
+You won`t get any official reply, and high level intellectuals will stop reading you

 .